 Preserving and Sharing the Heritage of Ephraim

 Visitors can also learn about Ephraim’s history through the EHF’s tours, including the Classic Tram Tour and the Historic Walking Tour, which provide an overview of Ephraim’s history.
-Other tours, including the Heritage Tram Tour and the Moravian Church and Iverson House Tour, focus on the community’s Moravian heritage.
+Other tours focus on the community’s Moravian heritage.

-Additionally, the EHF educates and enlightens its members and guests with many wonderful programs.
-Child’s Play, Schoolroom Lessons, Sunday SingAlongs, and History Speaks are just some of the programs offered by the Ephraim Historical Foundation, serving to support its mission.
+Additionally, the EHF educates and enlightens its members and visitors through a number of programs, including Child’s Play, Schoolroom Lessons, Sunday SingAlongs, and History Speaks.
+These programs offered by the Ephraim Historical Foundation support the organization’s mission of sharing and preserving Ephraim’s history.

 The EHF’s museums are open 11am-4pm (Anderson Barn Museum opens at 10am)